Kanye West ends live performance in New York due to family emergency

-NEW YORK Rapper Kanye West abruptly ended a performance in New York on Sunday night, citing a family emergency, the venue said in a statement.
+NEW YORK (Reuters) - Rapper Kanye West abruptly ended a performance in New York on Sunday night, citing a family emergency, the venue said in a statement.

 "Due to an emergency, Kanye West had to end his performance early," the Meadows Music Festival said in a post on Twitter, adding "Please get home safely."